-Convergence exercises are given, as this attempts to get the weak eye muscles working better.
-Exercises may initially make the eyes feel worse before they feel better and may give rise to more headaches.
-Treatment times vary, depending on how quickly the convergence improves and symptoms are resolved.
+Convergence exercises are given, to strengthen the weakened muscles.
+Exercises may initially make the eyes feel worse before they feel better, giving rise to more headaches.
+Treatment times vary, depending on how quickly the convergence and symptoms reduce.

 Progress is monitored by the orthoptist on a regular basis.